 Improve the throughput of our server with a thread pool.

 Before we get started, we should mention one detail: the method we’ll use won’t be the best way to build a web server with Rust.
-Community members have published a number of production-ready crates available at https://crates.io/ that provide more complete web server and thread pool implementations than we’ll build.
+Community members have published a number of production-ready crates available at https://crates.io that provide more complete web server and thread pool implementations than we’ll build.
 However, our intention in this chapter is to help you learn, not to take the easy route.
 Because Rust is a systems programming language, we can choose the level of abstraction we want to work with and can go to a lower level than is possible or practical in other languages.
 We’ll therefore write the basic HTTP server and thread pool manually so you can learn the general ideas and techniques behind the crates you might use in the future.

 Building a Single-Threaded Web Server